-IELTS is jointly owned by the British Council, IDP: IELTS Australia and Cambridge English.
+IELTS is jointly owned by the British Council; IDP IELTS; and Cambridge University Press & Assessment.

 If you are looking to work, live or study in an English-speaking country, then you must be able to demonstrate a high level of English language ability.